Think of You (Whigfield song)

 "Think of You" is a song recorded by Italian Eurodance project Whigfield, which was performed by Danish-born Sannie Charlotte Carlson.
 It was written by producers Davide Riva and Alfredo Larry Pignagnoli with Annerley Gordon, and released in May 1995 as the third single from her first album, Whigfield (1995).
 The single scored success on the charts in Europe, reaching number seven in the UK and becoming a top-10 hit also in Canada, Denmark, Iceland, Ireland, Italy, Lithuania, the Netherlands, Spain and Zimbabwe.
 On the Eurochart Hot 100, "Think of You" reached number eight in July 1995.
+The accompanying music video depicts Whigfield as a director at a movie set.

 The song became quite notorious in the UK due to the lyrical content of the extended version which featured the line "I need you inside me tonight" — this was changed to "I need you beside me tonight" for the radio & video release.

 Chart performance

 Like "Saturday Night" and its follow-up single "Another Day", "Think of You" was successful on the charts in Europe.
 It was a top-5 hit in Denmark (4), Ireland (4), Italy (4), Scotland (4), and Spain, where the single reached its best chart position as number three.
 Additionally, it also reached the top 10 in Iceland (9), Lithuania, the Netherlands (6), and the United Kingdom.
 In the latter, it peaked at number seven in its third week on the UK Singles Chart on 11 June 1995.
 It spent 12 weeks on the chart in total.
 A moderate hit in UK clubs, it reached number 18 on the UK Dance Singles Chart, while peaking at number 24 on the Record Mirror Club Chart.
 On the UK on a Pop Tip Club Chart by Music Week, it fared even better, reaching number four.
 On the Eurochart Hot 100 and MTV European Top 20, "Think of You" peaked at numbers eight and four, respectively.
 It debuted on the Eurochart Hot 100 as number 43 on June 3, and peaked at number eight five weeks later, on July 1.

 Outside Europe, the song charted in Canada, where it peaked at number three on The Record Retail Singles chart, number 66 on the RPM Top Singles chart and number two on the RPM Dance/Urban chart.
-On the African continent, it was successful in Zimbabwe, reaching number four.
+On the African continent, it was successful in Zimbabwe, reaching number four, and in West Asia, it became a top-30 hit in Israel, peaking at number 23 on 13 June 1995.